frankieliu/hugo/content/posts/460-lfu-cache.md

 ## put(a,v) {#put--a-v}

 1.  find corresponding node via kv[a]
-2.  delete node from its current position and insert it at the head of the next frequency, i.e. f[freq+1].head
+2.  delete head of double linked list and update f accordingly
-3.  update its value
+3.  delete node from its current position and insert it at the head of the next frequency, i.e. f[freq+1].head
-4.  delete head of double linked list and update f accordingly
+4.  update its value

 ## get(a) {#get--a}

-same as put(a,v), but don't update the value, just return it
+same as put(a,v), but don't delete LFU node, or update its value, just return it

 ## some things to take care of {#some-things-to-take-care-of}